Mr. Driller W: Reception

 According to the review aggregator website Metacritic, Mr. Driller W received "mixed or average reviews".
 Reviewers focused primarily on the game's lack of content compared to its predecessors, such as the lack of a multiplayer mode.

 Nintendo Life described the game as "a truly unique and rewarding action-puzzler".
 IGN criticized the game for its lack of gamemodes, specifically the omission of a multiplayer, which they expressed confusion towards due to it being a mainstay in the series.
 A similar response was made by Official Nintendo Magazine, who said the lack of additional game modes ultimately "crippled" the main game.
 GamePro and Inside Games, by contrast, were content with the package overall, but argued that the $8 price point might turn off those looking for more content.

 Most publications agreed that the gameplay was still fun to play and had an addictive quality to it.
 Nintendo Life labeled it as "urgently addictivey", saying it made for an easy recommendation to puzzle game fans.
 The simplicity of its gameplay was praised by Inside Games, who felt it made the game unique and was its strongest point.
-IGN commented on the game's fast-paced action and addictive nature, writing: "It's a fast-paced experience that requires you to simultaneously look ahead and behind your character.
-Many a gamer has been addicted to the hypnotic downward spiral that is Mr. Driller".
+IGN commented on the game's fast-paced action and addictive nature, saying that the game requires the player to simultaneously look ahead and behind their character.
 GamePro compared the game's simplicity and addictive gameplay to that of Dig Dug, particularly for its arcade-esc feel to it.

 Critics praised the game's "Japanese"-like art style and character designs.
 Nintendo Life in particular claimed the large cast of unique characters gave the game variety, allowing the player to switch between different playstyles.
 IGN and Official Nintendo Magazine agreed, but argued that some characters — specifically Holinger-Z — were unbalanced.
 GamePro stated that the artstyle felt like a mix between Hi Hi Puffy AmiYumi and The Powerpuff Girls, posing a cute, bright-looking game.
 IGN said that it "comes with the usual Japanese quirkiness and charms", praising its soundtrack for the multiple different genres and its cartoonish nature.
 They also liked the game's implementation of support for the GameCube controller and Wii Classic Controller, as well as its lack of "forced in" motion controls.
-GamePro and IGN both recommended the game to those who had never previously played a Mr. Driller game before, with IGN concluding their review with: "If you've never played this arcade action game it might be worth a download to see why it's been popular for a decade.
-But the previously anointed probably don't need another version with fewer features".
+GamePro and IGN both recommended the game to those who had never previously played a Mr. Driller game before.
 Retrospectively, Retronauts said that it didn't have anything particularly unique about it, and that it lacked the high-definition visuals and amount of content as its Xbox 360 predecessor Mr. Driller Online.